cloudmesh/classes/docs/source/i524/technologies.rst

      provides high performance and low latency and scales to hundreds of petabytes :cite:`www-cloudbigtable`.
 Bigtable powers many core
      Google products, such as Search, Analytics, Maps, Earth, Gmail, and YouTube.
-Bigtable also drives Google Cloud Datastore and Spanner, a distributed NewSQL database also developed by Google :cite:`www-wikispanner` :cite:`www-wikibigtable`.
+Bigtable also drives Google Cloud Datastore and influenced Spanner, a distributed NewSQL database also developed by Google :cite:`www-wikispanner` :cite:`www-wikibigtable`.
-     Since May 6, 2015, a version of Bigtable has been available to the public :cite:`www-wikibigtable`.
+     Since May 6, 2015, a version of Bigtablehas been available to the public as Cloud Bigtable :cite:`www-wikibigtable`.

 236. LevelDB
 237. Megastore and Spanner